CodeHard84/reading-notes/README.md

     <img src="assets/bre.jpg" width="350" height="350">
 </div>

-Everything I do, I do with these guys in mind.
+Everything I tackle in life, I do with these little rascals in mind.
+Thankfully, the universe has been kind they look like their mom!
+Seriously, we dodged a bullet there.
+Can you imagine a mini-me army?
+Halloween would just be another Tuesday. =)